EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 I may end up changing this goal list as well.

 # DEFINITELY NEED TO CHANGE/IMPROVE (EVEN IF I NEED HELP FROM OTHERS):
+* I tried implementing a Save/Load system but it doesn't work; If you're interested in helping me, you may want to know more about my game's structure and the way i did things since Save/Load stuff is still alien to me.
 * The new method of commands (Pressing Q + left/down/right) isn't perfect but it's the alternative to having more buttons to press (One issue it has is if you press Q + left/right when on ice, it stops the sliding like the ball kick attack).
 * The current Pause Menu scene isn't AutoLoad/"universal" because it's set as a node under a CanvasLayer scene in each level, so i may have to make this as an actual recurring game scene.
 * The Pause Menu doesn't pause the SceneManager's scene changing animation: Therefore the scene changing animation still plays and changes the scene (And i only didn't make the Pause Menu AutoLoad because i don't know how to make it unavailable in certain scenes like the Main Menu).